 From our experience in 2019, the trout fishing has responded very well after removal of the bullheads.

-Fishing at Walton Lake is very good starting in late spring after most of the snow is gone and continuing through summer and into early fall.
+The best time to go fishing at Walton Lake is starting in late spring after most of the snow is gone and continuing through summer and into early fall.

 When you really want to target this fishery is after ODFW starts bringing truckloads of trout, likely beginning in May sometime before the Memorial Day weekend.